palpen/palpen_articles/_posts/2017-08-02-Intro-to-Machine-Learning-Week-6.md

 There is, however, a trade off between these two metrics.
 Because of the way they are defined, increasing precision decreases recall and increasing recall decreases  precision.
 For example, classifying every sample as having cancer captures every person who actually has cancer, but the increase in the number of those predicted positive decreases precision.

 The metric that accounts for both precision and recall is the [F1-Score](https://en.wikipedia.org/wiki/F1_score).
-The goal is tune ones learning algorithm in a way that maximizes this value.
+The goal is tune your learning algorithm in a way that maximizes this value.

 ### Large data sets